datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 session.execute(create);
 ```

-When we prepare a 'SELECT *' statement on that table, bind and execute it the returned column definitions are as expected [id, initial_column].
+When we prepare a `SELECT *` statement on that table, bind and execute it the returned column definitions are as expected `[id, initial_column]`.
 ```java
 PreparedStatement prepared = session.prepare("select * from test");
 ResultSet result = session.execute(prepared.bind());